tonytvo/blog-generator/content/blog/100-to-1/index.md

 - I say lower multiples “preferred” because you can’t draw hard rules about any of this stuff.
 There are times when even 50 times earnings is a bargain.
 You have to balance the price you pay against other factors.

 - One way to look at it is by using something called the PEG ratio,” Goodman suggests.
-“The PEG ratio is simply the (P/E Ratio)/(Annual
-EPS Growth Rate).
+“The PEG ratio is simply the (P/E Ratio)/(Annual EPS Growth Rate).
 If earnings grow 20%, for example, then a P/E of 20 is justified.
 Anything too far above 1x could be too expensive.”

 - Don't overpay for growth

 - It might seem with 100-baggers that you don’t have to worry about the price you pay.
 But a simple mental experiment shows this isn’t quite right.

 - Truly big return comes when you have both earnings growth and a rising multiple.
-Ideally, you’d have both working for you.I call these two factors—growth in earnings and a higher multiple on those earnings—the “twin engines” of 100-baggers
+Ideally, you’d have both working for you.
+I call these two factors—growth in earnings and a higher multiple on those earnings—the “twin engines” of 100-baggers

 - **P/E at time of purchase very important**
 - PE vs simple earnings increase